Jahia/content-integrity/docs/how-to-extend.md

 #### Enabled

-Each integrity check can be flaged as disabled.
+Each integrity check can be flagged as disabled.
 If not configured, the check will be enabled by default.
-It can be relevant to disable by default a check that would time consuming.
+It can be relevant to disable by default a check that would be time-consuming.
 Such a check can be dynamically enabled at any time, a faulty one can be disabled.
 See [jcr:integrity-configureCheck](#jcr-integrity-configureCheck)

 **Example:**